 This smartwatch from Fitbit stands out in the crowded field of wearable activity trackers for its ability to distill complex information on your heart rate and time spent in light, deep and REM sleep into a digestible, daily sleep score, which you can get through the Fitbit app or on the device itself.

-Even some of the more practical features on the Fitbit Versa 3 prioritize a good night's sleep: Its smart wake capabilities gently wake users with a vibrating alert, while its sleep mode silences alerts and keeps the watch's screen dark.
+Even some of the more practical features on the Fitbit Versa 3 prioritize a good night's rest: Its smart wake capabilities gently rouse users with a vibrating alert, while its sleep mode silences alerts and keeps the watch's screen dark.

 Buy it: Fitbit.com; Price: $229.95